Cué-cué/Marabitanas Indigenous Territory: Location

-The Cué-cué/Marabitanas Indigenous Territory is in the municipality of São Gabriel da Cachoeira, Amazonas.
+The Cué-cué/Marabitanas Indigenous Territory is in the municipality of São Gabriel da Cachoeira, Amazonas (Brazil).
 (Note: São Gabriel da Cachoeira, the third largest municipality in area with 10,974,380 ha, is the municipality with the largest area of protected land in Brazil.
 The municipality has about 30 ethnic groups speaking several different languages.)

 The territory has an area of 809000 ha.

 The Rio Negro flows through the northern portion of the territory, which is bounded by Colombia on the north and Venezuela on the northeast.

 The Rio Negro defines the western boundary.

 The settlement of Cucuí on the Rio Negro is in the northern portion of the territory.

 Highway BR-307 runs through the eastern portion from the settlement of São Gabriel da Cachoeira up to Cucui.

 In the east, 25% of the territory overlaps the Pico da Neblina National Park.

 As of 2016 the Upper Rio Negro municipalities of São Gabriel da Cachoeira, Santa Isabel do Rio Negro, Barcelos and Japurá had seven indigenous territories with a total population of 32,266 people.

 These were the Alto Rio Negro, Médio Rio Negro 1, Médio Rio Negro 2, Balaio, Cué-Cué/Marabitanas, Rio Apapóris and Rio Tea.
 Most were decreed in the 1990s and all had been homologated apart from the Cué-Cué/Marabitanas.

 The Cué-cué/Marabitanas adjoins the Balaio and Yanomami indigenous territories to the east, the Médio Rio Negro I Indigenous Territory to the south and the huge Alto Rio Negro Indigenous Territory on the other side of the Rio Negro to the west.

 The Cué-cué/Marabitanas lies in the Rio Negro basin.

 Vegetation is in the Amazon biome, and includes campinarana in contact with rainforest.

 As of 2014 a total of 21752 ha had been deforested.

 People

 ISA gave a population estimate of 1,645 in 1996.

 As of 2008 FUNAI reported that there were 1,702 inhabitants, mostly Baré and Baniwa.

 The families mainly lived by extracting natural products, although the subsoil of the region was rich in minerals.

 As of 2010 the estimated population according to GT/Funai was 1,864.

-This included Arapaso, Desano, Pira-tapuya and Tucano people of the Tucano linguistic family and Baniwa, Baré, Koripako, Tariana and Warekena people of the Arawak linguistic family.
+This included Arapaso, Desano, Pira-tapuya, and Tucano people of the Tucano linguistic family and Baniwa, Baré, Koripako, Tariana, and Warekena people of the Arawak linguistic family.

 The registered indigenous organizations are the Federation of Indigenous Organizations of the Rio Negro (FOIRN) and the Wariró House of Indigenous Products of Rio Negro.

-After homologation of the reserve about 1,000 non-Indian residents and traders would have to leave.
+Consequently, after homologation of the reserve about 1,000 non-Indian residents, and traders, would have to leave.